rafaelcostatech/Text101-Multilingual/README.md

 language, the game will be able to be translated and be playable all aroud the world.

 The player is traped in a prison and needs to escape.
 The story is still in development, and will increase gradually.
 Try to scape this prison yourself and prove you're the best!
+You're certainly going to have fun. /play guarantee

 ![](readme/Screenshot.png)